Security was one of the core requirements during the design and initial development of CPR

 Evidence and notes put into CPR is immutable (not deletable) to prevent accidental or deliberate removal of evidence; if items are uploaded in error, they can be made private so only the uploading user can see them.
 This provides evidence integrity but overcomes issues surrounding uploading the wrong evidence to a case.

-Users access the system via a browser (we prefer Chrome and Firefox over Safari or IE), and all activities are contained in the application.
-This means that most modern OS’s are compatible with the tool, and even mobile devices can log in and use all the features of CPR – although the screen may be a little small (we have a mobile app in the pipeline for early 2017).
+Users access the system via a browser (we prefer Chrome and Firefox over Safari or IE/Edge), and all activities are contained in the application.
+This means that most modern OS’s are compatible with the tool, and even mobile devices can log in and use all the features of CPR – although the screen may be a little small.

 Inside each incident there is a chat feature.
 This allows incident team members to chat and exchange snippets of found code or command output securely and in a permanent way; all chats are stored with the incident and are also Need-to-Know.